gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 ## Key principles
 Using a systematic and well structured approach in judgmental forecasting helps to reduce the adverse effects of the limitations of judgmental forecasting, some of which we listed in the previous section.
+#### Set the forecasting task clearly and concisely
+It is important that everyone be clear about what the task is.
+All definitions should be clear and comprehensive, avoiding ambiguous and vague expressions.
+In the Delphi method that follows, it may sometimes be useful to conduct a preliminary round of information gathering before seeting the forecasting task.